The global growth of affiliate marketing in 9 countries

 In focus: The US, Japan, Germany, Australia, UK, France, Canada, India, Brazil

 The largest affiliate marketing country is the United States, at $6.8 billion.
-Some of the biggest affiliate networks are homegrown Amazon Associates, and eBay.
-For Amazon 6% of its hefty 2.5 billion online visits a month arrive from affiliates.
-On the earning side, high-profile affiliate earners include Pat Flynn, of San Diego-based Smart Passive Income, who made over $100,000 in a single month, or Zach Johnson, who earns over $100,000 every year.
-In the world of sports gambling, Shahbazyan generates 25-40% lifetime commissions on net gaming revenues generated by referrals creating $2 million per year.
-The affiliate website—The Wirecutter—made an estimated $10 million in revenue, and was eventually sold to the New York Times for $30 million.
+Some of the biggest affiliate networks are homegrown Amazon Associates and eBay.
+For Amazon, 6% of its hefty 2.5 billion online visits a month arrive from affiliates.
+On the earning side, high-profile affiliate earners include Pat Flynn of San Diego-based Smart Passive Income, who made over $100,000 in a single month, and Zach Johnson, who earns over $100,000 every year.
+In the world of sports gambling, Shahbazyan generates 25-40% lifetime commissions on net gaming revenues generated by referrals, creating $2 million per year.
+The affiliate website—The Wirecutter—made an estimated $10 million in revenue and was eventually sold to the New York Times for $30 million.

 Japan: $3.3 billion

 Japan sees $3.3 billion in affiliate marketing, with the domestic market growing 15% each year.
 Japan has a population of around 126 million people with a high internet penetration of 91%.
 Keiko Tsuboi, account manager at affiliate agency Acceleration Partners, says: “Although the Asia-Pacific region has been slower to adopt affiliate marketing than the US and Europe, brands and partners are quickly embracing the pay-on-performance model, and the region offers western brands an exciting expansion opportunity.”

 Germany: $1.34 billion

 Germany is the fifth largest consumer market globally, and brands have been harnessing the power of partnerships.
 Germany’s retail trade association, Handelsverband Deutschland (HDE), describes mobile commerce sales as vital to Germany’s growth in affiliate marketing.